evfro/polara/README.md

 ## Prerequisites
-**Note:** Currently runs on python 2 only.
+**Note:** Currently runs on python 2 only (python 3 support in plans).

 The framework heavily depends on `Pandas, Numpy, Scipy` and `Numba` packages.
-It also is recommended (but not required) to have `mkl` installed for better performance.
-Visualization routines currently depend on `matplotlib` and `seaborn`.
+Better performance can be achieved with `mkl` (optional).
+It's also recommended to use `jupyter notebook` for experimentation.
+Visualization of results can be done with help of `matplotlib` and optionally `seaborn`.
 The easiest way to get all those at once is to use the latest [Anaconda distribution](https://www.continuum.io/downloads).

-In case you have created your own conda environment the following command can be used to ensure that all required dependencies are in place (see [this](http://conda.pydata.org/docs/commands/conda-install.html) for more info):
+If you use a separate conda environment for testing, the following command can be used to ensure that all required dependencies are in place (see [this](http://conda.pydata.org/docs/commands/conda-install.html) for more info):

 `conda install --file conda_req.txt`

-Alternatively, a new conda environment named `polara_env` with all required packages can be created by:
+Alternatively, a new conda environment with all required packages can be created by:

-`conda create -n polara_env python=2.7 --file conda_req.txt`
+`conda create -n <your_environment_name> python=2.7 --file conda_req.txt`

 ## Installation
-First, clone this repository to your local PC (`git clone git://github.com/evfro/polara.git`) and navigate to your local copy.
-Once in the root of the repository, run
+If you use specific conda environment, don't forget to activate it first with either `source activate <your_environment_name>` (Linux) or  `activate <your_environment_name>` (Windows).
+Clone this repository to your local machine (`git clone git://github.com/evfro/polara.git`).
+Once in the root of the newly created local repository, run

 `python setup.py install`.